jconnors23/510-m1-nfl-data-storytelling/docs/index.md

 # Project Overview

-There are two common ways to sum up a football team's season: its win–loss record, and its point differential (points scored minus points allowed).
-This project ranks all 32 teams both ways for the 2024 season and finds the teams that rank in very different places on the two lists — at least 6 places apart.
-The single takeaway: neither number, on its own, tells you how good a team really was.
+A football team's season is commonly summarized two ways: by its win–loss record and by its point differential (total points scored minus total points allowed).
+This project ranks all 32 teams by each measure for the 2024 regular season and identifies the teams whose two rankings differ by at least six places.
+The conclusion is straightforward: on its own, neither measure fully captures how good a team was.

 This is the documentation site.
 The repository `README.md` has the commands to run and the list of files; the pages below carry the exploratory data analysis (EDA), the engineered features, and the story the data tells.